-- h) Multi-Disciplinary Courses. - i. #1280 Safety Hazard Awareness for Industrial Hygienists.
+- i.
+HAZWOPER - 40 hour/8 Hour Refresher - The purpose of the hazardous waste operations and emergency response (HAZWOPER) course is to refresh knowledge and understanding of HAZWOPER requirements.
+The objective of this course is to ensure students meet the requirements specified in 29 CFR 1910.120 in order to conduct inspections pertaining to chemical incidents.
+The topics covered include hazardous substance properties, hazards recognition, incident prevention, proper personal protective equipment selection/use/care, site safety/health responsibilities, procedures, emergency response planning, spill containment, decontamination methods and safe work practices.
+Students are provided with training on respirators, monitoring equipment and protective clothing. - j.
+Multi-Disciplinary Courses. - i. #1280 Safety Hazard Awareness for Industrial Hygienists.
 This course provides industrial hygienists with the knowledge and skills to become aware of selected safety hazards related to common worksite processes.
 By the end of the course, CSHOs will be able to decide if a referral is appropriate in accordance with OSH Division's occupational safety standards and guidelines.
-The first three days of the OSH Division #105 course can serve as the equivalent of the Federal #1280 Safety Hazard Awareness for Industrial Hygienists. - ii. #1080 Health Hazard Awareness for Safety Officers.
+Please note: The OSH Division #105 course can serve as the equivalent of the federal #1280 Safety Hazard Awareness for Industrial Hygienists. - ii. #1080 Health Hazard Awareness for Safety Officers.
 This course equips safety specialists with the skills to recognize health hazards while conducting workplace inspections and investigations.
 During the course, CSHOs participate in laboratories where they use detector tube pumps to screen for potential air contaminants and sound level meters to screen for noise hazards.
 By the end of the course, CSHOs will be able to decide if a referral is appropriate in accordance with OSH Division's occupational health standards and guidelines.
-The first four days of the OSH Division #125 course can serve as the equivalent of the federal #1080 Health Hazard Awareness for Safety Officers. - iii. #2000 Construction Standards.
-This course is specifically designed for safety specialists and industrial hygienists who will be expected to routinely conduct construction inspections.
-The CSHO will become acquainted with how the building process proceeds from site clearing to building finishing.
-Corresponding subparts of 29 CFR 1926 are presented in conjunction with the building process.
-The course features a field trip to a construction site to emphasize and reinforce learning. - i) Incident Command System Courses.
-When responding to an identified incident, the CSHO must be able to operate efficiently within the parameters of an Incident Command System (ICS).
-All CSHO's are required to complete FEMA courses IS-700.a and IS-100.a.
-Additionally, members of the department's emergency response/homeland security team must also take IS-200.a.
-Bureau chiefs may approve one of two options for taking these courses: - a.
-FEMA IS 700.a & IS-100.a may be taken online.
+Please note: The OSH Division #125 course can serve as the equivalent of the federal #1080 Health Hazard Awareness for Safety Officers. - k.
+Incident Command System (ICS) Courses.
+When responding to an identified incident, the CSHO must be able to operate efficiently within the parameters of an Incident Command System.
+All CSHOs are required to complete the most current versions of Federal Emergency Management Agency's (FEMA) courses IS-700 (National Incident Management System (NIMS) - An Introduction) and IS-100 (Introduction to ICS).
+Additionally, members of the OSH Division's emergency response/homeland security team must also take IS-200-ICS for Single Resources and Initial Action Incidents, most current version.
+Bureau chiefs may approve one of two options for taking these courses: - i.
+FEMA IS 700 and IS-100 may be taken online.
 These NIMS courses are located on FEMA's Emergency Management Institute Independent Study Program Internet website.
-The current title for IS 700.a is National Incident Management System, an Introduction, the current title for the IS-100.a is IS-100a (ICS 100), Introduction to Incident Command System I-100.
-The current title for IS-200 is IS-200a (ICS 200), ICS for Single Resources and Initial Action Incidents.
-While the IS-200.a course is available online, it is recommended that this course be taken in a classroom setting so the students can learn to use the various forms. - b.
-An equivalent ICS training sponsored by a government agency (federal, state, or local): such a course must follow the guidelines developed by the National Integration Center provided in the National Standard Curriculum Training Development Guidance document.
-The most current version of this document can be found on the Federal Emergency Management Agency's (FEMA's) National Incident Management System (NIMS) Training Internet web pages.
-Additionally, instructors must have qualifications specified by the NIC as posted on these web pages.
+While the IS-200 course is available online, it is recommended that this course be taken in a classroom setting so the students can learn to use the various forms.

+- ii.
+An equivalent ICS training sponsored by a government agency (federal, state, or local).
+Such a course must follow the guidelines developed by the National Integration Center provided in the National Standard Curriculum Training Development Guidance document.
+The most current version of this document can be found on FEMA's NIMS Training Internet web pages.
+Additionally, instructors must have qualifications specified on these web pages.

-F. Waiver from Required Training Program.
+F. Waiver From Required Training Program.